michael-okeefe/elm-examples/README.md

     > lein cljsbuild once <example-name>

-Then, open your web-browser (any should be fine but Chrome has some nice development features for source-maps) to the index.html page inside the example directory.
+Then, open your web-browser (any should be fine but Chrome has some nice development features for source-maps) to the index.html page inside the corresponding example directory.

 Copyright © 2014 Michael Patrick O'Keefe